*Provisional date for this year is Sunday 11th April 2021.

 *We also recommend that you bring with you a garbage bag to put your colourful garment and footwear in to after the event.

-There will be SIX Colour Burst Zones around the 4km course and each zone having its own designated colour.
+There will be FIVE Colour Burst Zones around the 4km course and each zone having its own designated colour.
 So you can only imagine how colourful you’ll look by the time you cross the finish line!
 Colour Zone throwers will endeavour to aim low to avoid direct contact with participants eyes and many will wear sunglasses or goggles.

 The weather in February is generally quite warm with temperatures ranging between 18 – 24 Degrees Celsius with light winds on higher ground.
 At the same time with the event taking place in an alpine environment the weather can also change at any time.
 We recommend you dress appropriately according to the weather conditions on the day.